 A sustainable RISE focuses on RISE being an attractive workplace where employees thrive.
 At the same time, work is continuing to incorporate sustainability issues into the organisation and demonstrate that sustainability is a success factor for a modern research institute.
 Work on the two sustainability areas is further concretised through the Group's sustainability goals.

 We work to evaluate our operations based on the United Nation’s 17 Sustainable Development Goals (SDGs).
 We do so by monitoring our projects and assignments to see how they contribute to a sustainable society and which of the SDGs they support.
-We call this the RISE Sustainability Declaration.
-The goal is that by 2020, all of our services and solutions will come with a Sustainability Declaration.
+We call this RISE's Sustainability Declarations.

 These declarations provide us with a coherent picture of how we are working towards achieving the UN’s SDGs.
 This assists us in our improvement work and means that our customers and partners can rest assured that RISE is focused on sustainable projects and solutions.